Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/04-packet-switching/window_based_mix_data_type.md

 To exit QEMU press Ctrl+A, x

-To run in hardware, first build the system and application using the following make command:
+To run in hardware, first build the system and application using the following make command.

     make package TARGET=hw

-After Linux has booted, run the following commands at the Linux prompt:
+After Linux has booted, run the following commands at the Linux prompt.

     export XILINX_XRT=/usr
     cd /mnt/sd-mmcblk0p1